 The below graph provides additional support for the economic recovery thesis.
 Since Obama raised capital gains taxes from 15% to 20% (for the top tax bracket) in the face of a government-induced economic rally, capital gains tax–related revenues have helped pay down the crisis-induced federal debt.

-This article considers the improvement in the federal budget deficit and the implications for fixed income investors.
+This article considers the ongoing decline in the federal budget deficit and considers the implication for fixed income investors.
 For a detailed analysis of the U.S. macroeconomic environment supporting this series, please see Must-know 2014 US macro outlook: The crack in the debt ceiling.

 Capital gains, deficit wanes